-Installing 3.5-inch hard drive assembly
+Installing 3.5-inch hard drive

-- 1 Insert the hard drive assembly into the slot on the computer until it clicks into place.

-- 2 Close the front panel door.

-- 3 Connect the SATA cable and the power cable to the connectors on the hard drive.

-- 4 Install the:

-- a bezel

-- b cover

-- 5 Follow the procedure in After working inside your computer.
+- 1 Insert the hard drive into the slot on the chassis. - 2 Tighten the screws to secure the hard drive to the chassis. - 3 Close the front panel door. - 4 Connect the SATA cable and the power cable to the connectors on the hard drive. - 5 Install the: - a bezel - b cover - 6 Follow the procedure in After working inside your computer.